yinhui87/sublime-phpfmt/README.md

 ### Settings
 ```
-// This option enabled the experimental formatting which complies with PSR1 and PSR2 standards
+// This option enabled the experimental formatting which complies either with PSR1, either PSR2 or both standards
 "psr1_and_2":false,
+"psr1":false,
+"psr2":false,
 "php_bin":"/usr/local/bin/php",
 "indent_with_space":false,
 // This allows you to invoke the formatter when you feel like it